headstories/headstories.github.io/content/en/about-us/quality.md

 The foundation to enhance your own strengths and personality is to analyse your current status quo in a very individual manner.
 An appropriate styling is the key for greater self confidence and success.

-We want to be number one.
+We want to be one of the top address in our line.
 That's why we cooperate with world market leaders like Great Lengths, Ghd, Revlon and American Crew.